1. How do I fit it to my boots or bindings?

 In the backpack, we typically pack the Adapters in a wet storage area of your pack with the shovel and skins.
 I like to lay the adapters side by side with the bottoms facing my back.
 I then place my skins over the adapter to create an extra cushion barrier between my back and the adapters.

 1. Will you ship overseas?

-Yes, we ship worldwide.
+Yes, we ship worldwide FOR FREE!
 We do not pay for sales tax (VAT, GST, PST) or import duties.
 This is the sole responsibility of the Importer upon delivery.
 Please email us at email@example.com for further details.

 2. How much are import fees?

 Import fees vary from nation to nation, but they typically range from $30USD to $55 USD.
 Many nations do not get charged any import fee on our adapters.
-Please consult your governments import policy from the USA on products under the HS code 95061240 (ski bindings/fasteners)
+Please consult your governments import policy from the USA on products under the HS code 95061240 (ski bindings/fasteners).

 Warranties and Returns

 1. I broke a piece, what is your warranty policy?